expenture/Expense/README.md

 Synchronizers are the bots that collect real-world transaction records and writes transactions for users.

+> Note: To make email-receiving syncers to work, you'll need to configure inbound email receiving.
+See the [Inbound Email Receiving for Syncers](#inbound-email-receiving-for-syncers) section for further info.

 ##### Get List of Available Syncers

 ```http